toczak/Chatroom-Spring/README.md

 # Chatroom-Spring
 > The application was created as a student project.
 This is a simple website that work as a simple web chat.
 Logged users can talk each other on various topics.
-They also can sort messages by date from the newest and oldest.

 ## Technologies